Skip to main content

 Legal Help Tips

 • If you have a legal problem, it is a good idea to talk to a lawyer to get legal advice.
 Even if you are going to handle your own case, a lawyer can help you at every step in the legal process.
-See the answer for “How can I get free legal advice in BC?” to learn about services provided by Legal Aid BCAccess Pro Bono and BC Advocates.
+See the answer for “How do I find a lawyer or legal clinic near me?” to learn about services provided by Legal Aid BCAccess Pro Bono and BC Advocates.

 Source: